-The analysis of cluster means revealed incidence of significant variability among clusters for most of the studied traits (Table 3).
+The analysis of cluster means revealed the incidence of significant variability among clusters for most of the studied traits (Table 3).
 Cluster IV was found to be the earliest maturing group, with the lowest mean values for days to initial flowering (32.25), 50% flowering (43.25), pod initiation (48.75), and maturity (122.25).
-This indicates its potential use in breeding programmes aimed to develop early-maturing varieties.
+This indicates its potential use in breeding programmes aimed at developing early-maturing varieties.
 Cluster I recorded the tallest plants (188.04 cm), while cluster V exhibited the highest numbers of primary (9.79) and secondary branches per plant (16.93), suggesting its suitability for improving plant architecture and branching pattern.
-Cluster III outperformed all other clusters in terms of seed yield per plant (24.83 g), biological yield (52.53 g), numbers of seeds per plant (399.57) and harvest index (47.96%), marking it as the most promising group for yield improvement.
-Previously Bhandari & Singh, (2023) and Anushree et al. (2025) have also been found similar results.
+Cluster III outperformed all other clusters in terms of seed yield per plant (24.83 g), biological yield (52.53 g), number of seeds per plant (399.57) and harvest index (47.96%), marking it as the most promising group for yield improvement.
+Previously, Bhandari & Singh (2023) and Anushree et al. (2025) have also found similar results.

 Fig. 1 Distribution of genotypes in different clusters by Tocher Method